pjsg/littlefs/FUZZING.md

 with the flash chip.

 There are two steps to fuzzing.
 The first is to build the test program with the AFL version of gcc.
-The CC variable should point to your copy of afl-gcc.

 ```
-afl-gcc test_afl.c -I. bd/lfs_rambd.c lfs.c lfs_util.c -std=gnu99 -o test_afl
+make test_afl
 ```

-The `test_afl` program reads from stdin a list of commands and arguments.
+The `afl/test_afl` program reads from stdin a list of commands and arguments.
 These are interpreted and executed on the API.

 The second is to run this test program under afl as follows (where findings is the output directory):

 ```
-afl-fuzz -i afltests -o findings ./test_afl
+afl-fuzz -i afltests -o /dev/shm/findings afl/test_afl
 ```

+In the invocation about, the output directory is set to /dev/shm/findings.
+This is in RAM on my system and so you don't do lots of real disk I/O during these tests.
+If your drive is an SSD, then this will save lots of writes to the SSD -- which is a good thing!
+You can specify any directory that you want -- but it should be empty before the start of the run.

 This run will take hours (or days) and will (hopefully) not find any crashes.
 If a crash (or hang) is found, then the input file that caused the crash is